tuskbuddy/site/exampleSite/content/vegan-chocolate-cake.md

 +++
 Don't let the "vegan" bit turn you away.
 Oreos are vegan, and we all know how delicious the Double Stufs are.
 And this cake is legitimately good.
 It's gluten-free, dairy-free, and egg-free, _and_ all of the ingredients are common grocery store items!
 Incredible!
 Many gluten-free dessert recipes use obscure ingredients to produce a decadent cake, but this one does very well with what's readily available.

 There is one caveat: I wouldn't recommend using this recipe for tiered cakes.
 The cake doesn't stick together as much as it would with eggs, which can make frosting even a single pan a delicate operation.
 However, it's excellent for a company party or informal get-together where you need a dessert that just works, every time.
-If you're looking for a recipe for frostable cake, you can find one [here](https://theprettybee.com/chocolate-cookies-and-cream-cake-gluten-free-vegan/ "GF Frosted Cake").
+If you'd like a recipe for frostable cake, you can find one [here](https://theprettybee.com/chocolate-cookies-and-cream-cake-gluten-free-vegan/ "GF Frosted Cake").

 #### Where's this recipe from?